South Korea fourth-quarter GDP beats expectations, poised for strong 2021 rebound

 “A vaccine rollout around February should also stimulate domestic demand, as it would reduce the need for stringent containment measures,” he said.

-South Korea’s economy has been rebounding sharply since the second quarter when it experienced its sharpest downturn since 2008.
-But the recovery from the virus-hit downturn has been uneven.
+South Korea’s economy has had a sharp albeit uneven bounce since the second quarter when it suffered its steepest downturn in over a decade.

+A recent Reuters poll of 27 economists forecast the economy to grow 3.0% this year, in line with the BOK’s projections.

-December exports rose 12.6% from a year earlier, the sharpest expansion in 26 months.
+December exports rose 12.6% from a year earlier, the biggest expansion in 26 months.

 Underlining the optimism, shares of Samsung Electronics has surged about 50% in the fourth quarter alone as it reported a 26% jump in its fourth quarter profit.

-But the number of jobs plunged at the sharpest rate in over two decades in December, a sign the recovery is still fragile amid the third wave of the coronavirus now sweeping the country.
+But the number of jobs plunged at the sharpest rate in over two decades in December, while private consumption over the fourth quarter declined 1.7% in a sign the recovery is still fragile amid a third wave of the coronavirus now sweeping the country.

-Data on Tuesday showed exports jumped 5.2% in the fourth quarter from three months earlier, which helped offset a 1.7% decline in private consumption because of toughened COVID-19 social-distancing measures since late last year.

 Construction investment rose 6.5% from a quarter earlier, marking the best performance since the fourth quarter of 2019.

-On a year-on-year basis, the economy shrank 1.4% in the fourth quarter, less than the 1.7% decline forecast in the poll.
+On a year-on-year basis, the economy shrank 1.4% in the fourth quarter, versus the 1.7% decline forecast in the poll.

-Markets reacted cautiously to the GDP report, with both the benchmark Kospi and the won down slightly in the first hour of onshore trading.
+Last year, the government pledged fiscal stimulus of about 310 trillion won ($281.4 billion), while the BOK cut interest rates by 75 basis points to 0.5%.

+Most analysts expect the BOK to retain its accommodative policy stance in 2021.

 Reporting by Cynthia Kim, Additional reporting by Jihoon Lee; Editing by Peter Cooney